Panasonic GH5s vs Sony RX100

 Studio photographers will appreciate that the Panasonic GH5s (unlike the RX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GH5s and RX100 can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Sony RX100 Manual.

 So how do things add up?
 Is the Panasonic GH5s better than the Sony RX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.